1 London Street,

 We take CSR very seriously, giving it a key status within our overall ethos.
-Responsibility for CSR activities lies with the CSR Partner, Jacqueline McDermott and in her absence the CSR Associate, Philippa Roles.
+Responsibility for CSR activities lies with the CSR Partner, Philippa Roles.
 Separately on environmental matters, responsibility lies with the Environmental Partner, Joe Lott.

-We are discussing proposals to work in partnership with local organisations to provide guidance to innovative start-up / early growth businesses in the Thames Valley area alongside FSP’s business start-ups group (which has already produced a detailed start-up guide to help with this process).
+We continue to explore ways to work in partnership with local organisations to provide guidance to innovative start-up / early growth businesses in the Thames Valley.

-Running a charity leaders’ forum which charity representatives are invited to attend to receive free legal updates and to openly discuss (and hopefully find answers to) problems of current importance to them.
+We run a twice yearly charity leaders’ forum which charity representatives are invited to attend to receive free legal updates and to openly discuss (and hopefully find answers to) problems of current importance to them.

 Staff have been involved in the following fundraising events:

 The firm has made donations to the following charities:

 We have also sponsored the Reading Santa Charity Run which is held in aid of local charities, primarily Alexander Devine and The Duchess of Kent Hospice; and we purchased a table for the Style Acre Spring Ball.

 Several staff members sit on charity boards and/or are trustees.
 We allow staff reasonable time off to fulfil their obligations and will consider any other related requests for support.
 The organisations that have benefitted include:

 In most cases the trustee positions taken on by our staff are active roles requiring considerable effort and time commitment (for example as chairperson or treasurer).

 In addition to the above, a member of staff sits on the fundraising committee for PALS (a charity for disabled children) and one of our partners is a deacon of the Roman Catholic Diocese of Portsmouth.